bbauska/W3Cx-5of5/README.md

     URL](https://gist.githubusercontent.com/heiswayi/7fde241975ed8a80535a/raw/ff1caaeaf62bd6740ab7cafcd61f1215de173379/datatables-data.json) in
     a dynamic table.

--   Try to add a \"hi-score\" table to the game developed during this course.
+-   Try to add a &quot;hi-score&quot; table to the game developed during this course.
 The table will be displayed when you lose, and will show only the 10 best scores.